exectails/HookCatRO/README.md

 - Fix pink borders around text
 - Modify the connection information
 - Change the window size in windowed mode
+- Improved mouse capture handling

 How it works
 -----------------------------------------------------------------------------

-The library consists of two files: `dinput8.dll` and `dinput8.ini`.
-The DLL is a DirectX library that any DirectX application will load by default, and this special version of it will forward any DirectX requests to the actual DLL, while also applying the custom mods behind the scenes.
+The library consists of three files: `dinput.dll`, `dinput8.dll` and `dinput8.ini`.
+The DLLs are DirectX wrappers that any DirectX application will load by default, and these special versions of them will forward any DirectX requests to the actual DLL, while also applying the custom mods behind the scenes.

 The ini allows you to enable or disable any of the mods and configure